msjimc/AgileStructure/guide/duplication.md

 The data for this experiment is hosted on the NCBI SRA site as [SRR12783028](https://www.ncbi.nlm.nih.gov/sra/?term=SRR12783028).

-Reads that mapped to the start of the ___Agmo___ gene and contained extended unaligned sequence were used to search the NCBI blast database to obtain sequences homologous to the lacZ-NeoR cassette.
+Reads that mapped to the start of the ___Agmo___ gene and contained extended unaligned sequence were used to search the NCBI BLAST database to obtain sequences homologous to the lacZ-NeoR cassette.
 This identified the sequence [JN960306.1](https://www.ncbi.nlm.nih.gov/nucleotide/JN960306.1?report=genbank&log$=nuclalign&blast_rank=3&RID=TWZMA063013) from which the sequence for the lacZ-NeoR cassette was extracted (15041 to 22164 bp) and added to the mm10 mouse genome reference sequence as a separate reference sequence called transgene.
-The long read sequencing data was then aligned to this extended reference sequence and used in this guide.
+The long-read sequencing data was then aligned to this extended reference sequence and used in this guide.

-While the detection of the cassette is separate from the detection of the duplication, its identification is shown below and in the [insertion walk through](insertion.md).
+While the detection of the cassette is separate from the detection of the duplication, its identification is shown below and in the [insertion walkthrough](insertion.md).

-The RefSeq gene data for the mm10 genome reference was downloaded from the Genome Browser's Table Browser as describe [here](downloadingOptionalFiles.md).
+The RefSeq gene data for the mm10 genome reference was downloaded from the Genome Browser's Table Browser as described [here](downloadingOptionalFiles.md).

 ### Analysis

 Import the aligned data by pressing the ```BAM file``` button.
 While it's possible to determine the location of the ___Agmo___ gene from a number of sources, in this example we'll use ```AgileStructure``` to identify the region using the RefSeq gene data set.
 First, download the data set as described [here](downloadingOptionalFiles.md).
-Then, select the ```Annotation``` > ```Gene annotation file``` menu option and choose the downloades file (Figure 11).
+Then, select the ```Annotation``` > ```Gene annotation file``` menu option and choose the downloaded file (Figure 11).
 The annotation file must correspond to the reference build used to align the data.

 ![Figure 11](images/examples/figure1dup2.jpg)